Channel Rack & Step Sequencer

 - Activating & deactivating steps - Left-clicking a step button activates that step; Right-Clicking turns it off.
 NOTES: The Use Both Mouse Keys option in the General Settings page can be deselected so you can select and deselect steps with the left-mouse button.
 The Mute removed steps option will decide if deleted steps are muted, so their event data is preserved or discarded.

-- Pitch - To set the pitch of a step use the Piano roll view and edit the pitch there.
-Click on (4).
-Each note has some additional properties (panning, volume, etc.) that may be set using the Piano roll (4).
+- Pitch - To set the pitch of a step use the left Graph Editor (6) or right Piano roll (6) then click on (11).
+Each note has some additional properties (panning, volume, etc.).

 - Stopping or cutting notes - Step Sequencer steps do not have a 'note off' feature.
 You can stop a note either by activating step after the offending note with zero velocity or, preferably, by using the Piano roll.
 The Piano roll is ideal for working on more complex melodies.